MikeShepard/SQLPSX/readme.txt

 Getting Started with SQLPSX
 ** NOTE: You must have SMO installed to run the SQLPSX, SMO is installed with SQL Server Management Studio *** ** Powershell 2.0 is required **
-1. Copy all Modules to %USERPROFILE%\Documents\WindowsPowershell\Modules and Script files to the your any directory.
+1. Copy all Modules to $env:psmodulepath directory and Script files to any directory.
 2. Run import-module
     import-module SQLServer
     import-module Agent